by Miguel Guzman

 The length of time your siding will last depends on the type of material you currently have, the way it was installed and other factors, such as climate and degree of exposure to the elements.
 To keep your home in top condition, it’s a good idea to do an annual inspection by simply walking around your home while taking a very close look and noting anything that can be addressed with basic maintenance.
 It’s always better to address issues early rather than after they become major problems.

+Replacing siding on your house is a large project that can be very difficult and usually best left for trade professionals.
 When you’re ready, the next step is to connect with a local professional to help with your project.
 This guide on how to choose a contractor can help you find the best pro for you.
+When you're ready to get a free quote, you can do so here.